11 Boss Women On The Biggest Career Mistakes They Made In Their 20s

 Never let your insecurities get in the way.

-"My biggest career mistake I've made in my 20's would be second guessing myself.
+"My biggest career mistake I've made in my 20's would be second-guessing myself.
 There were times I was hesitant and even shied away from going after certain opportunities and interviews because I thought I didn't have what it takes to execute at 100%.
 I learned that you have to always go for what you want, especially in your career.

-"If you let the fear of failure or your insecurities keep you from going after what you deserve than you'll never reach the heights of your potential.
+"If you let the fear of failure or your insecurities keep you from going after what you deserve then you'll never reach the heights of your potential.
 If I could go back in time to prepare myself for the struggles I went through, I wouldn't do anything different but develop a personal confidence within myself early on and really use that as a driving factor to push me forward in my career.
 Fast forward, I've definitely evolved into a much more confident journalist.
 Before I even execute an interview or gain an opportunity, I go into it like I know I'm going to "kill this."
-I also have evolved my work ethic to align with a 'newfound career confidence' where I put in the work & research to be able to go into an assignment or interview 100% confident and prepped."
+I also have evolved my work ethic to align with a 'newfound career confidence' where I put in the work and research to be able to go into an assignment or interview 100% confident and prepped."

 8. Melissa Kimble (@Melissa_Kimble)